alanbarretto/neighborhoodmap/readme.md

-# Udacity Full Stack Nanodegree Project 5: Neighborhood Map
+# Udacity Full Stack Nanodegree Project: Neighborhood Map

 The Neighborhood Map is a Front End project from Udacity's Full-Stack Developer's Course using javascript and knockout framework.
 The objective is to create an app using google's map api and any other third party api.  (openweathermap api was chosen here).
 The map is about a place or neighborhood you would like to visit, and has points of interests featured.